Luxury Hotels Mauritius - Where To Stay and Which To Avoid?

 Are you planning your next trip to Mauritius?
 I promise you will love it.
 The island has so many different things to offer.
 From white sandy beaches to light blue waters and from thrilling activities to delicious food - whatever you’re looking for, Mauritius has got you covered.

-If you’re like me and spend your vacation not only exploring but also hanging out at the hotel, you want to make sure you pick the right one.
+If you’re like me and spend your vacation exploring and hanging out at the hotel, you want to make sure you pick the right one.
 After doing my research, I couldn't decide where to stay.
 There were so many options, and I booked 4 different hotels.
 I was pleasantly surprised with some of them and terribly disappointed with others.
 Want to know which ones?
 Let’s find out!

-Before we start, remember that everyone’s experience will differ, and this post is only one-person’s opinion.
-This post is written from my perspective and features things I would’ve wanted to know before booking these hotels.
+Before we start, remember that everyone’s experience will differ, and this post is only one person’s opinion.
+It is written from my perspective and features things I would’ve wanted to know before booking these hotels.
 Ready?

 Let’s go - Here are 2 Luxury Hotels in Mauritius I think you should consider and 2 I think you should reconsider, and why: